onitu/onitu/docs/intro.rst

   Setup
     A JSON configuration file, which describes the entries and the rules.

-  :class:`.Referee`
+  Referee
-    Receive events from the drivers and allocate the files among the entries regarding the configuration rules.
+    Receive events from the drivers and allocate the files among the entries regarding the configuration rules. *cf* :class:`.Referee`

-  :class:`.Plug`
+  Plug
-    A helper class which implements all the boilerplate needed by a driver to communicate with Onitu.
+    A helper class which implements all the boilerplate needed by a driver to communicate with Onitu. *cf* :class:`.Plug`

-  :ref:`Handler <handlers>`
+  Handler
     A function defined by a driver, which responds to a specific task.
-This function will be called by the :class:`.Plug` when needed.
+This function will be called by the :class:`.Plug` when needed. *cf* :ref:`handlers`

 Global architecture
 ===================